Pongpanut/Scbtesting/readme.md

+From an assignment.
+I selected Quiz number 1 kub

 1. Click SwappingApp.exe to lunch the program

 2. Screen will display "Please input number of operation and number of iteration and put space as seperator" text